SalmoSim

 Figure 1: Linked bioreactors to simulate the gut components of Atlantic salmon

 Collaborating with a commercial partner, Mowi a world leading salmon producer, the group (Figure 2) first successfully calibrated the operating conditions for the bioreactor by understanding the physiochemical conditions and the identities of bacterial communities that exists in the adult salmon gastrointestinal compartments.
 In the next phase, they simulated the gut compartments by inoculating with microbes and biofluids that are found in the gut of adult farmed salmon.
 These experiments identified the number of days it took for the microbial community to stabilize and found that the representative microbial communities (all the abundant species) were retained, comparable to the live model.
 They compared how the feeding regimes (fishmeal diet to fishmeal free diet) changed the microbiome composition of the cohort of live salmon against the SalmoSim.
 The conclusion of these pilot experiments was that the measured responses of those microbes to the feeding regimes were similar except for a subset of taxa.
 Finally, an in vitro gut model was deployed to assay the effect of a pre-biotic on the gut microbiome of the Atlantic salmon in collaboration with a commercial partner, Alltech Coppens, a specialist feed additives supplier for aquafeed.
-The data suggest that the pre-biotic may enhance volatile fatty acid production by change in the composition of the microbiota.
+The data suggest that the pre-biotic may enhance volatile fatty acid production by changing in the composition of the microbiota.
 These crucial findings enabled SalmoSim to enters its first commercial contract in 2020.

 Figure 2: Martin and his colleagues running the bioreactor for SalmoSim